Charlie Harper (Two and a Half Men): Daughter

 In season 11, a woman knocks on Walden and Alan's door, and introduces herself as Jenny, Charlie's daughter, which surprises Alan to the point of shock, as he never knew that he had a daughter, but amuses Walden.
 According to Jenny, the last time she saw him alive was at her fourth birthday.
-Hurt because Charlie didn't want to marry her, Jenny's mother banned him from ever seeing Jenny again.
+Hurt because Charlie did not want to marry her, Jenny's mother banned him from ever seeing Jenny again.
 Wanting to somehow provide for Jenny, Charlie would send a lucrative check to the family every month up until his passing.
 Alan reveals to Jenny that he kept his brother's ashes and put them in the liquor cabinet.
 He spills his ashes twice in the same day but is happy when he finds two quarters in them.
 It is also the first time Walden mentions Charlie by name, after previously only referring to him as "your brother" or "Alan's brother", and he wishes there was something other than Alan that Charlie would have left behind.
-Berta begins to tell Jenny stories of Charlie's life but Walden stops her and asks if she has any stories for Jenny that don't include drugs, alcohol or hookers, Berta is unable to recall anymore stories than ones that include those things.
+Berta begins to tell Jenny stories of Charlie's life but Walden stops her and asks if she has any stories for Jenny that do not include drugs, alcohol or hookers, Berta is unable to recall anymore stories than ones that include those things.
 Later at Pavlov's, Jenny, Walden, Alan and Evelyn toast to Charlie as a father, brother, son and guy who bought his beach house after he was hit by a train.

-In the second episode, Evelyn says to her boyfriend that she wasn't the greatest mother to Charlie and Alan, and that she wants to make up for it with Jenny.
-She asks Jenny if she wants to see pictures of her father at the police station as they will have more pictures of him than she ever took.
+In the second episode, Evelyn tells her boyfriend that she was not the greatest mother to Charlie and Alan, and that she wants to make up for it with Jenny.
+She asks Jenny if she wants to see pictures of her father at the police station, as they will have more pictures of him than she ever took.
 Walden talks to Charlie's ashes for the first time in season 11, asking him for a sign of advice on what to do about his love life and thanks him for the house, stating, "you'd have to be on crack to give all this up".
 Jenny claims that in her entire life, Charlie only wrote to her once asking "Are your friends 18 yet?"